 The accompanying financial statements have been prepared on the accrual basis of accounting.
-The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires the Plan management to use estimates and assumptions that affect the accompanying financial statements and disclosures.
+The preparation of the financial statements in conformity with U.S. Generally Accepted Accounting Principles ("U.S. GAAP") requires the Plan's management to use estimates and assumptions that affect the accompanying financial statements and disclosures.
 Actual results could differ from these estimates.